SPWwj/Spectrum/README.md

 # Motivation
 Problem:
 1) Long waiting Time when purchaing the food
-2) Life can be more meaningful instead of queuing for you order.
+2) Life can be more meaningful instead of queuing for your order.
 3) Not all Shops have Pager System.

 # Qualifications